 The coat should be silky and long if it is not cut.

-Show dogs must wear their hair long but many owners find a short haircut to be easy maintenance for pet dogs.
+Show dogs must wear their hair long, but many owners find a short haircut to be easier to maintain for pet dogs.

 Field or working lines usually have shorter coats than show lines.